 |Crusader : Stanton II|

-Stanton II: Crusader (called “Cl” by the natives) is a low-mass gas giant, that has an atmosphere which is breathable at high altitudes.
+Crusader (Stanton II, called "Cl" by the natives) is a low-mass gas giant that has an atmosphere which is breathable at high altitudes.
+It has a diameter of 14900km plus 1200km of atmosphere.
 Taking advantage of this, the planet became home to a military-constructed latticework of inhabitable floating platforms.
 The platforms proved to be ideal for Crusader Industries, since their large-scale commercial transport ships would otherwise need to be built beyond the atmosphere.
 Being built in open air allows the cost of these ships to be reduced by almost 40% on the back end, which is often passed along to consumers.
 Once Crusader Industries took over, these platforms were expanded upon to suit their production needs.
 The company also built quality housing for their employees in habitats woven into the latticework itself.
 The portion of the world available to visitors is considered by many to be the nicest port in the system.
 The shipyards themselves are eerily beautiful, with huge transport ships suspended in mid-atmosphere surrounded by a lighted webbing of Crusader facilities.

 A city in the clouds, Orison offers a breathtaking view of Crusader's commercial shipbuilding platforms.